LawServer Nav Menu

 (iii) Any offense under chapter 10 of Title 11;

-(iv) Any conduct which harms or is likely to physically harm the patient or resident except where the conduct is a part of the care and treatment, and in furtherance of the health and safety of the patient or resident; or
+(iv) Any conduct that harms or is likely to physically harm the patient or resident except where the conduct is a part of the care and treatment, and in furtherance of the health and safety of the patient or resident; or

 (2) Nothing in this section shall be construed to prohibit the prosecution of any violator of this section under any other chapter.